 The Innenwald Bookshelf

-Innenwald is a combination of the German words Innenwelt (inner world) and Wald (forest).
+Innenwald is word that I made up – a combination of the German words Innenwelt (inner world) and Wald (forest).

 A bookshelf is like a window into an inner world – a world of thoughts and ideas, dreams and memories.
-My bookshelf with the title Innenwald invites you to travel through an abstract landscape – a forest that grows indoors inside a bookshelf, in the form of paintings, ceramics and other artworks.
+My bookshelf with the title Innenwald invites you to travel through a metaphorical landscape – a forest that grows indoors inside a bookshelf, in the form of paintings, ceramics and other artworks.

 Additionally, I wanted to share the content of my personal bookshelf with you.